lellex/mock-server-graphql/README.md

 npm start
 ```

+Then you can use Graphiql to test mock API at `http://localhost:3000/graphiql`.

 ### Usage with kage templates

 Once the server is on, in `.env` file, replace the `APPSYNC_URL` variable by `localhost:3000`